 I wrote a post a while back about Why Everyone Should Have A Side Hustle.
 Within that post, I said that I wasn’t a fan of MLM’s (Multi-Level Marketing by Direct Sales companies, Network Marketing) and that I didn’t think the poor souls that did them made any real money from them.
-Just to be clear, it’s not actually the products or companies themselves that I dislike.
+Just to be clear, it’s not actually the products that I dislike.
 It’s their crappy sales and marketing techniques and this I believe is why so many crash and burn within a short time after they join an MLM.

 Quite a few people I know are part of various different MLM’s and I often cringe at their badly written sales copy they dress up as inspiring Facebook posts.
 Please, for your sake and the sake of my sanity, stop with the 1980’s style advertorial sales copy.
 It’s rubbish.
 And it’s probably half the reason as to why nobody is buying your products.
 The other big reason is that you are constantly banging on about this fantastic lifestyle you have because you sell this product and how everyone you know should also sign up to selling it.
 And how wonderful the company is to work for.
 I know that your life isn’t amazing as I also see you posting about being skint, not being able to afford to go out, not going on holiday and how you’ve nothing to wear and can’t afford to buy something new.